ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/urlfield.md

-# URL Field Type
+# URL field type

-This Field Type makes it possible to store and retrieve a URL.
+This field type makes it possible to store and retrieve a URL.
 It's formed by the combination of a link and the respective text.

 | Name  | Internal name | Expected input |
 |-------|---------------|----------------|
 | `Url` | `ezurl`       | `string`       |

-## PHP API Field Type
+## PHP API field type

 ### Input expectations